Table of Contents

 Complete the AICPA ethics course and Exam

-Applicants must pass the American Institute of Certified Public Accountants (AICPA) Ethics Exam with 90 percent or better.
+Applicants must pass the American Institute of Certified Public Accountants (AICPA) Ethics Exam with 90 percent or better as part of the Arizona CPA ethics exam requirements.
 The course and exam are self-paced, with passing grades valid for two years.
 Those who intend to take the exam and apply for licensure in Arizona may do so by contacting the Arizona Society of Certified Public Accountants (ASCPA).

 Receiving Your Arizona CPA Certificate